f5devcentral/f5xc-emea-workshop/docs/class5/module1/lab3/lab3.rst

    c) We are almost done, click **Apply** -> **Save and Exit**

+      .. raw:: html

+         <script>c5m1l3c();</script>

    6. All is done our application is published.
 Let's check that all is working well.

    Browse to `arcadia-ce-k8s-$$makeId$$.workshop.emea.f5se.com` and login to the app.